ordina-jworks/ordina-jworks.github.io/_posts/2017-06-07-Spring-IO-2017-The-Spring-ecosystem.md

 With the use of Spring Cloud Config Server you can setup a server with a repository, like Git, as its data store and view the changes made in the configuration.
 You can easily integrate this with Amazon Web Services or Cloud Foundry, through their related subprojects.
 And of course with a cloud service there's often a lot of security involved which is provided by the Spring Cloud Security.
-Spring Cloud Security is build upon OAuth2 and Spring Boot which provides single sign-on, token relay and token exchange.
+Spring Cloud Security is build on OAuth2 and Spring Boot which provides single sign-on, token relay and token exchange.
 The full list of subprojects are available [here](https://cloud.spring.io/spring-cloud-aws).

 ## Spring Cloud Data Flow